This post was originally published March 27, 2014, and was updated January 19, 2022.

 Writing is an incredibly lonely and isolating activity.
 It’s just you, your words, and your thoughts.
 And if you’re anything like me, not all your thoughts are positive.

 That’s why it’s dangerous to write alone.
 And no, I’m not talking about co-writing.
 I’m talking about a group of writers working on their own projects.
 Without someone—or a group of someones—to get you out of your head, writing is an uphill battle.
 Can you do it yourself?
 Sure.
 Of course.
 But why take the hard road when you can take an easier one?

 Here’s why writing with someone kicks serious butt.*

 *Sometimes that butt is yours.

 1. You get encouragement

-It’s easy to get locked in your head and manufacture all sorts of excuses for why you can’t write.
-Having someone else to write with means they cut through your BS and tell you what you need to hear.
+It’s easy to get locked in your head and self-talk your way into not writing at all.
+Having someone else to write with means they cut through the negative self-talk and tell you what you need to hear.